 Will I need a torch?

 Yes, it’s worth bringing a torch in case you fancy stepping outside to admire the night sky and the grounds after dark.
-On one evening towards the end of the week we will dine at a local pub, and if you would like to walk there and back a torch is essential.
-We can arrange transport for those who prefer a lift; at Old Sawmills we will walk to the pub and back for dinner on one evening and because of the position of the house there is no alternative route other than by foot.
+On one evening towards the end of the week we will dine at a local pub, and if you choose to walk there and back a torch is essential.
+At Rosemerryn and Bosloe we can arrange transport for those who prefer a lift; at Old Sawmills we will walk to the pub and back for dinner on one evening and because of the position of the house there is no alternative route other than by foot.

 Are towels provided and should I bring a dressing gown?